vercel/next.js/examples/data-fetch/README.md

 Next.js was conceived to make it easy to create universal apps.
 That's why fetching data on the server and the client when necessary is so easy with Next.

-Using `getInitialProps` fetches data on the server for SSR and then on the client when the component is re-mounted (not on the first paint).
+Using `getServerSideProps` always fetches data on the server from a page, Next.js will render this page on each request (SSR).

 ## Deploy your own